fire1/fire1_splitkb/readme.md

 A moded keyboard firmware for Splitkb's Aurora Sofle v2 with MCU ATmega32u4.
 The right side of the keyboard is moded in order to support a joystick.
-Since this mode is kind of useless I won't share the scheme and how to make it.
+Since this mod is kind of useless I won't share the scheme and how to make it.

 * Keyboard Maintainer: [Angel Zaprianov](https://github.com/fire1)